Bobcat Fire burns near Chantry Flat area while crews work to stop spread of nearly 30,000-acre blaze

 Nearly a week after the fire erupted, it has grown to 29,245 acres with 6% containment, officials said.
 More than 760 firefighting personnel continue to battle the wildfire’s flames.

-Since it started on Sept.
-6, the wildfire has blanketed areas extending from the San Gabriel Valley to the San Bernardino National Forest with tiny particles of smoke and ash creating unhealthy air quality.
+Since it started on Sunday, Sept.
+6, the wildfire has blanketed areas much of the broader Los Angeles area with tiny particles of smoke and ash creating unhealthy air quality.
 The El Dorado Fire broke out a day earlier in Yucaipa has compounded the poor air quality throughout the region.

-Camp Williams in Azusa remains under the only mandatory evacuation order currently in effect.
+Camp Williams in Azusa remains under the only mandatory evacuation order currently in effect for the Bobcat Fire.

 However, an update on the fire from the U.S. Forest Service notes “it’s important to stay well-informed as this is an evolving incident.”